-There have been 4 observed takes in the mid-Atlantic gillnet fishery since 2001 that could potentially be assigned to the Southern Migratory stock.
-Three of these occurred relatively close to shore and in areas with potential overlap with the Northern North Carolina Estuarine System stock.
-A fourth occurred several kilometers from shore in northern North Carolina during summer months, and therefore is most likely to be from the Southern Migratory stock.
+During 2001-2008, there were 4 observed takes in the mid-Atlantic gillnet fishery that could potentially be assigned to the Southern Migratory Stock.
+Three of these occurred relatively close to shore and in areas with potential overlap with the Northern North Carolina Estuarine System Stock.
+A fourth occurred several kilometers from shore in northern North Carolina during summer months, and therefore is most likely to be from the Southern Migratory Stock.
 These interactions are reflected in positive values for both the pooled and annual ratio estimators (Table 1).
-Since observed mortalities (and effort) cannot be definitively assigned to a particular stock within certain regions and times of year, the minimum and maximum possible mortality of the Southern Migratory stock are presented for comparison to PBR (Table 1).
+Since observed mortalities (and effort) cannot be definitively assigned to a particular stock within certain regions and times of year, the minimum and maximum possible mortality of the Southern Migratory Stock are presented for comparison to PBR (Table 1).

-Based upon these analyses, the minimum mortality estimate for the Southern Migratory stock for the pre-BDTRP period was 21.81 (CV=0.13) animals per year, and that for the post-BDTRP period was 5.71 (CV=0.31) animals per year.
+Based upon these analyses, the minimum mortality estimate for the Southern Migratory Stock for the pre-BDTRP period was 21.81 (CV=0.13) animals per year, and that for the post-BDTRP period was 5.71 (CV=0.31) animals per year.
 The maximum estimates were 34.03 (CV=0.12) for the pre-BDTRP period and 41.91 (CV=0.14) for the post-BDTRP period (Table 1).